Rodman Library Offers Book Clubs for All Ages

 Future selections include:

-Click here for descriptions of the April-June 2024 selections and links to place a hold and register for the meeting.
+Click here for descriptions of the April-June 2025 selections as well as links to place a hold on a copy of the book and to register to attend the discussion.

 KIDS BOOK CLUB

-The Kids Book Club will return to its usual meeting time of 4:15 p.m. on the third Wednesday of each month in August.
+The Kids Book Club meets at 4:15 p.m. on the third Wednesday of each month.

 Book Club meetings include a brief discussion about the book, a fun activity, and a snack.